-Capture One Pro 10 for Mac review
+Capture One Pro 10 full review

 The price of Capture One Pro 10 - €279 for up to three computers - indicates we're in professional photo-editing territory, an assumption backed up by the all-black user interface (somebody somewhere clearly decided that grey or white just weren't serious enough for pro-level Mac apps).
 Capture One Pro's professional chops are also emphasised by the fact it's made by Phase One, a company that manufactures seriously high-end camera systems - although it's important to note that Capture One Pro is designed to work with images produced by the majority of DSLRs regardless of manufacturer.